giacomelli/DG-Swagger.Net/README.md

 I'm hoping you will help me find and/or fix these.

 + The version of Swagger UI I have built in the /docs folder DOES NOT WORK in Internet Explorer.  :-(
-+ Models according to the swagger spec are not yet supported

 Other Thoughts